Hamus (archaea): Archaeal background

-In 1977 archaea, then known as archaebacteria, were first discovered when Carl Woese and George Fox published their findings in the Proceedings of the National Academy of Sciences, stating that these organisms were distantly related to bacteria.
+In 1977, archaea, then known as archaebacteria, were first discovered when Carl Woese and George Fox published their findings in the Proceedings of the National Academy of Sciences, stating that these organisms were distantly related to bacteria.
 This revolutionized biology into the three domains of life known today; Bacteria, Eukarya, and Archaea.
-By checking the ratios of biogenic isotopes that are unique to different metabolisms, scientists have dated archaea as far back as 2500 million years.
-Due to oxygen being a trace element in the atmosphere at this time, archaea anaerobes methanotrophy is believed to have preceded bacterial aerobic methanotrophy.
+By checking the ratios of biogenic isotopes that are unique to different metabolisms, scientists have dated archaea as far back as 2,500 million years.
+Due to oxygen being a trace element in the atmosphere at this time, archaea anaerobic methanotrophy is believed to have preceded bacterial aerobic methanotrophy.
 When studying phylogenetic trees, Bacteria are evolved from the last universal common ancestor or LUCA, while Archaea and Eukarya are considered sister lineages because they share a last common ancestor that is more recent than LUCA.

 Hami function

 Archaea, much like other microorganisms, possess a variety of extracellular appendages to facilitate important functions such as motility, cell adhesion, and DNA transfer.
 Unlike fimbriae and pili, whose composition and function(s) are well defined among bacterial species, hami belong to a relatively new class of filamentous cell appendages unique to archaea.
 Archaeal cells may have as many as 100 hami, which are largely composed of 120 kDa subunits.
-Each hamus (hami plural), is helical in shape with many hook-like projections at the distal end, which are hypothesized to aid in attachment to surfaces within the environment, or in the formation of biofilms.
+Each hamus is helical in shape with many hook-like projections at the distal end, which are hypothesized to aid in attachment to surfaces within the environment, or in the formation of biofilms.